aquametalabs/aquameta/README.md

 ------
 Aquameta is an experimental project, still in early stages of development.
 It is not suitable for production development and should not be used in an untrusted or mission-critical environment.

+Aquameta v0.3 is under development, a complete rewrite in Go.

 Core Extensions
 ---------------